missfall111111/my-learning-record/treehole/blog.md

 I'm afraid that I would ill for my terrible mental health.
 I really anxious these days.
 Hope a better tomorrow.
+# 2023.4.17
+Today I suddenly understand a sentence "人生若只如初见，何事秋风悲画扇。", I've seen it not one time,but today when I listen a song and I suddenly understand it.
+Everyone is beautiful at the first sight and at the first meet, and when you gradually get familiar with them ,you may be crazy.
+It's truth.
+I may crush on a seen-kind girl ,but I'm afraid so perfect her is that she may already has a equally perfectt boyfriend!
+And I ,a poor ,ugly ,short person.
+But I 'm also eager to a love !
+I'm spechless now ,bye.
+How fuck the life is!